ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

     # While the AWS Free tier provides for a t2.micro instance for RDS, this instance class is not supported for RDS Aurora
     aws rds describe-orderable-db-instance-options --engine ${ENGINE} --engine-version ${MYSQL_VERSION} --query '*[].DBInstanceClass' | grep db.t

-# Validation
+# Validation of your new RDS Cluster

+    # Each RDS Clusters has at least two endpoints, one endpoint that connects to the Writer instance,
+    # and one endpoint that connects in a round-robin to all Reader instances.
+When there are no reader instances, this points to the Writer.
     CLUSTER_ENDPOINT=$(aws rds describe-db-clusters --db-cluster-identifier ${CLUSTER_ID} --query '*[].Endpoint' --output text)
-    CLUSTER_READER_ENDPOINT=$(aws rds describe-db-clusters --db-cluster-identifier ${CLUSTER_ID} --query '*[].ReaderEndpoint' --output text) nc -vz ${CLUSTER_ENDPOINT} 3306
+    CLUSTER_READER_ENDPOINT=$(aws rds describe-db-clusters --db-cluster-identifier ${CLUSTER_ID} --query '*[].ReaderEndpoint' --output text)

+    # This will ensure our Security Group is correctly configured
+    nc -vz ${CLUSTER_ENDPOINT} 3306

-    # This is an insecure means of connecting to mysql, passing the password on the command line
+    # This is an insecure means of connecting to mysql, passing the password on the command line.
+Used only for demostration purposes.
     docker run -it --rm mysql mysql -h${CLUSTER_ENDPOINT} -u${MYSQL_USER} -p${MYSQL_PASSWD} -e "SELECT @@aurora_server_id,  @@aurora_version, VERSION(), USER(), @@innodb_read_only;"
     docker run -it --rm mysql mysql -h${CLUSTER_READER_ENDPOINT} -u${MYSQL_USER} -p${MYSQL_PASSWD} -e "SELECT @@aurora_server_id,  @@aurora_version, VERSION(), USER(), @@innodb_read_only;"

+    # Each Instance within a cluster has an endpoint.
+While your application should use cluster endpoints, this endpoint is useful for monitoring
     INSTANCE_ENDPOINT=$(aws rds describe-db-instances --db-instance-identifier ${INSTANCE_ID} --query '*[].Endpoint.Address' --output text)
     docker run -it --rm mysql mysql -h${INSTANCE_ENDPOINT} -u${MYSQL_USER} -p${MYSQL_PASSWD} -e "SELECT @@aurora_server_id,  @@aurora_version, VERSION(), USER(), @@innodb_read_only;"

 # Next Steps

-<a href="mysql-aurora-cluster-common-commands.md">MySQL aurora cluster common commands</a> provides a number of common tasks you may use with a cluster.
+The tutorial <a href="mysql-aurora-cluster-common-commands.md">MySQL aurora cluster common commands</a> provides a number of common tasks you may use with a cluster.

 # Example Output